-- Board Vacancies.
-As of November 2022, the Act allows that directors elected or appointed to fill a vacancy in an unexpired term will hold office until either the end of the term that the director was elected or appointed to fill or until the end of a term determined by the board that ends at an annual meeting.
-Under previous law, a director elected or appointed to fill a vacancy in an unexpired term would, by default, hold office until the organization's next annual meeting.16 - Quorum Requirements for Conflicted Directors.
-In November 2022, amendments to the N-PCL clarified that directors who are required to leave a meeting due to conflicts of interest
+Board Vacancies.
+The N-PCL allows that directors elected or appointed to fill a vacancy in an unexpired term will hold office until either the end of the term that the director was elected or appointed to fill or until the end of a term determined by the board that ends at an annual meeting.
+Under previous law, a director elected or appointed to fill a vacancy in an unexpired term would, by default, hold office until the organization's next annual meeting.